On this page

 }

-The string keys are permanent.
+These string keys are permanent.
 They appear in saved workflow JSON files.
 If you rename a key in a future version, every workflow that used the old name will fail to load.
 Treat these keys as a public API.

 2. NODE_DISPLAY_NAME_MAPPINGS (strongly recommended)

 Friendly names shown in the ComfyUI node browser.
-Users search by these.
+Users search by these:

 NODE_DISPLAY_NAME_MAPPINGS = {